Adventure Aquarium is a captivating day-trip destination that will engage and educate family members young and old.

 In New Jersey

 Right next door is the Camden Children’s Garden, a four-acre urban oasis that offers lots of chances for kids to get their hands dirty and learn a little about horticulture in the process.
 Discounted admission if you enter from the aquarium.
-The garden reopens for the 2018 season on March 24.

 A short stroll up the waterfront from the aquarium, you'll find the Battleship New Jersey Museum and Memorial.
 America's most decorated battleship is an impressive sight, and even more so once you're aboard.
 You're free to explore the ship from a sailor's perspective—climb into a bunk or a gun turret—and even go where he couldn't: the admiral's chair.